-For the twelfth year, the IIF, in collaboration with SAS®, is proud to announce financial support for research on how to improve forecasting methods and business forecasting practice.
-The award for this year will be (2) two $5,000 grants.
-The application deadline for the grant year 2014-2015 is September 30, 2015.
+For the thirteenth year, the IIF, in collaboration with SAS®, is proud to announce financial support for research on how to improve forecasting methods and business forecasting practice.
+The awards for the 2015-2016 year will be (2) $5,000 grants; in Business Applications and Methodology.
+The deadline for applications is September 30, 2015.
 For the full description and requirements for the award, click here.

 - Description of the project (max.
 4 pages)

 - Letter of support from the home institution where the researcher is based.